 Growing brand awareness of a mature start-up in the used car industry located in Richmond, VA

-This project took shape over 3 phases.
-Each with packed with learning points that determined its path.
+These projects took shape over 3 months.
+Each packed with learning points that determined its path and end results.

 Print collateral gets fresh look

 Right before I arrived, CarLotz had begun to implement new branding provided by a local design shop.
 I decided to take it and... drive.

 After multiple rounds we settled on a look that has a playful edge while still uploading a professional look.

 From in-store coaches to headquarters employees, they all wear a name tag.
 Using the orange to catch the eye, I kept it clean with a simple hey!
 I'm [name] ask away.